sodadata/docs/soda/new-documentation.md

 <br />

+#### August 30, 2022

+* Recorded known issue: Soda Core for SparkDF does not support anomaly score or distribution checks.

 #### August 29, 2022

 * Added instructions for how to [disable dataset discovery]({% link soda-cl/profile.md %}#disable-dataset-discovery) and [disable column profiling]({% link soda-cl/profile.md %}#disable-column-profiling).